devsoc-unsw/notangles/scraper/README.md

 ## Installation

-This project has been verified to work with the following versions of node:
+This project has been verified to work with the following versions:
 *   node:
     * 12.14.0
 *   npm: